 A2 milk and autism

+Cow's milk and the link to diseases, such as autism, have been a long debated topic.
 Reading the papers this weekend (a happy indulgence on a wet and windy day) I was interested to see an advert for A2 milk.
 I had been hearing rumours of its imminent arrival from NZ shores and as it was a subject I hotly debated for a recent MSc (Nutritional Medicine) assignment.
 I was hot on its trail… so what is this new phenomenon in milk production

 Among the natural health industry, consumption of cows milk has been questioned as a contributory factor in certain diseases (diabetes and autism for example) for some time.
 According to epidemiological research, populations that consume milk containing high levels of type A2 milk have a lower incidence of cardiovascular disease and type 1 diabetes.
 Furthermore, consumption of milk with the A2 variant may be associated with less severe symptoms of autism and schizophrenia.

 How do you know if the milk you drink is A1 or A2?

 A1 is the most frequent in Holstein-Friesian, Ayrshire and Red cattle.
 These are the breeds used for commercial milk production.
 In contrast, a high frequency of A2 is observed in Guernsey and Jersey cattle (the main type of cattle used for milk in New Zealand).

 Research has shown that Type A1 milk is digested differently from A2 milk and that the digestion of A1 milk results in the production of a compound known as bioactive peptide beta-casomorphin 7 (BCM-7).
 The BCM-7 level is estimated to be 4-fold higher in Type A1 milk than in A2 milk.
 Herein lies the health concern…